 Now, the excessive phone calls are bad enough, but standing outside her window like that, certainly that constitutes stalking, right?
 In real life, her father would have called the cops on him.

-An even worse example of stalking in a “romantic” movie is Valley Girl.
+An even worse example of stalking in a “romantic” movie from my childhood is Valley Girl.

 In this case, Cage’s character literally stalks her.
-He follows her on other dates, to the movies and to a drive-in diner, camps out in a sleeping pack outside her bedroom window, and then even crashes her senior prom.
+He follows her on other dates (when she got back with her ex), to the movies and to a drive-in diner, camps out in a sleeping bag outside her bedroom window, and then even crashes her senior prom.

 It’s just funny to look back and realize how blatantly wrong this behavior would be considered in real life, yet in these films it’s supposed to be romantic.
 These heartbroken guys are fighting for love.
 And it works!
 In each case, the girls end up taking the guys back.

-So, that’s the message guys, if a girl dumps you, just follow her around, and keep calling her, even park outside her bedroom if you have to, until she gives you another chance.
+So, that’s the message guys, if a girl dumps you but you still want her, just follow her around, and keep calling her, even park outside her bedroom if you have to, until she gives you another chance.